DavidAnson/markdownlint/doc/Rules.md

 <a name="md041"></a>

-## MD041 - The first line in the file should be a top-level heading
+## MD041 - First line in a file should be a top-level heading

 Tags: headings, headers